-ERROR MEANING ERROR MEANING FILE IN USE Attempt to modify a file which in in use.
-INSUFFICIENT ROOM IN CHANNEL MAP Improper data channel size specified .
-IDEF system command.
-FILE POSITION ERROR Attempt to illegally position a file.
-ILLEGAL PARTITION VALUE One of the following conditions was detected in an SMEM command.
-The background and foreground GROUND IS SWAPPABLE Certain operations are not allowed in swappable grounds. allocation arguments do not equal the total user address space which is available; the new memory settings ILLEGAL ARGUMENT Illegal character in an argument. would not leave enough room for the background CLI (five 1024 word ILLEGAL NUMERIC ARGUMENT Non-numeric character in a numeric argument. blocks are needed); the SMEM command was not issued from the background CLI while no foreground ILLEGAL ATTRIBUTE Undefined attribute specified. program was running.
+ERROR MEANING ERROR FILE IN USE Attempt to modify a file which in in use.
+INSUFFICIENT ROOM IN CHANNEL MAP FILE POSITION ERROR Attempt to illegally position a file.
+ILLEGAL PARTITION VALUE GROUND IS SWAPPABLE Certain operations are not allowed in swappable grounds.
+ILLEGAL ARGUMENT Illegal character in an argument.
+ILLEGAL NUMERIC ARGUMENT Non-numeric character in a numeric argument.
+ILLEGAL ATTRIBUTE Undefined attribute specified.
 ILLEGAL BLOCK TYPE Attempted LOAD of a file which is not in DUMP format.
-LINK NOT ALLOWED Attempt to link a file which has the "no link resolution" attribute set.
-ILLEGAL CHANNEL NUMBER Channel number exceeding 77 octal was input to a system command.
-LINK DEPTH EXCEEDED Attempt to reference a resolution file via more than 10 levels of links.
-ILLEGAL FILE NAME Illegal character in file name string.
-LINE TOO LONG Line limit exceeded on read or write line I/O. ILLEGAL SYSTEM COMMAND Attempt to reference an uninitialized directory or device or to release an uninitialized device.
-MAP.DR ERROR File system MAP.DR inconsistency detected in a directory device.
-ILLEGAL COMMAND FOR DEVICE Attempt to perform illegal I/O (e.g., direct I/O to paper tape).
-NO MORE DCBS Attempt to initialize too many devices and/or directories.
-SYSGEN a new system and specify a greater number of subdirectories/ INSUFFICIENT MEMORY TO EXECUTE PROGRAM Attempt to allocate more memory than is available. subpartition to be accessible at one time.
-Alternatively, release one or more currently initialized devices or directories.
+LINK NOT ALLOWED ILLEGAL CHANNEL NUMBER Channel number exceeding 77 octal was input to a system command.
+LINK DEPTH EXCEEDED ILLEGAL FILE NAME Illegal character in file name string.
+LINE TOO LONG ILLEGAL SYSTEM COMMAND Attempt to reference an uninitialized directory or device or to release an uninitialized device.
+MAP.DR ERROR ILLEGAL COMMAND FOR DEVICE Attempt to perform illegal I/O (e.g., direct I/O to paper tape).
+NO MORE DCBS INSUFFICIENT MEMORY TO EXECUTE PROGRAM Attempt to allocate more memory than is available.
 ILLEGAL OVERLAY The specified overlay does not exist.
-NO DIRECT I/O Direct I/O allowed only on magnetic or cassette tape files.
-INVALID TIME CHANGE Attempt to set illegal time or date.
-NO DEBUG ADDRESS The debugger was not loaded with this save file and the DEB command was issued.
-INSUFFICIENT CONTIGUOUS BLOCKS Insufficient number of free conti- guous disk blocks to create the NO STARTING ADDRESS Attempt to execute a non-save file.
-ILLEGAL DIRECTORY NAME desired file.
-Illegal character in link resolution NO ROOM FOR UFTS Insufficient number of channels specified at SYSGEN time. name string was given in a LINK command.
-NOT A LINK ENTRY Attempt to delete an entry which lacks the link characteristic.
-Attempting to DELETE a link causes the resolution file to be deleted.
-ILLEGAL OR NON-EXISTANT GROUND An argument to .EXBG is not SYSGEN 'ed into the system or is already running; also if .AGND refers to a ground that is not active.
-NOT A SAVED FILE File requires the save attributes and the random or contiguous character- istic.
+NO DIRECT I/O INVALID TIME CHANGE Attempt to set illegal time or date.
+NO DEBUG ADDRESS INSUFFICIENT CONTIGUOUS BLOCKS Insufficient number of free conti- guous disk blocks to create the NO STARTING ADDRESS desired file.
+NO ROOM FOR UFTS ILLEGAL DIRECTORY NAME Illegal character in link resolution name string was given in a LINK command.
+NOT A LINK ENTRY ILLEGAL OR NON-EXISTANT GROUND An argument to .EXBG is not SYSGEN 'ed into the system or is already running; also if .AGND refers to a ground that is not active.
+NOT A SAVED FILE